 No, per the LAX escort policy, you may not be escorted in any secured, restricted or sterile area.

-If you are issued a citation that you do not agree with, you have 7 days from the date of citation to contest that citation by filing a “Request for Appeal” form.
+If you are issued a citation that you do not agree with, you have 7 days from the date of citation to contest that citation by filing a “Request for Appeal” form (found on the SAFE program website).
 Please refer to the SAFE document for further details.